Cigarette: Global

-By the late 19th century cigarettes were known as coffin nails but the link between lung cancer and smoking wasn't established until the 20th century.
+The widespread smoking of cigarettes in the Western world is largely a 20th-century phenomenon.
+By the late 19th century cigarettes were known as coffin nails but the link between lung cancer and smoking was not established until the 20th century.
 German doctors were the first to make the link, and it led to the first antitobacco movement in Nazi Germany.

 During World War I and World War II, cigarettes were rationed to soldiers.
 During the Vietnam War, cigarettes were included with C-ration meals.
 In 1975, the U.S. government stopped putting cigarettes in military rations.
 During the second half of the 20th century, the adverse health effects of tobacco smoking started to become widely known and printed health warnings became common on cigarette packets.

-The United States has not implemented graphical cigarette warning labels, which are considered a more effective method to communicate to the public the dangers of cigarette smoking.
-Canada, Mexico, Belgium, Denmark, Sweden, Thailand, Malaysia, India, Pakistan, Australia, Argentina, Brazil, Chile, Peru, Greece, the Netherlands, New Zealand, Norway, Hungary, the United Kingdom, France, Romania, Singapore, Egypt, Jordan, Nepal and Turkey, however, have both textual warnings and graphic visual images displaying, among other things, the damaging effects tobacco use has on the human body.
+Graphical cigarette warning labels are a more effective method to communicate to the public the dangers of cigarette smoking.
+Canada, Mexico, Belgium, Denmark, Sweden, Thailand, Malaysia, India, Pakistan, Australia, Argentina, Brazil, Chile, Peru, Greece, the Netherlands, New Zealand, Norway, Hungary, the United Kingdom, France, Romania, Singapore, Egypt, Jordan, Nepal and Turkey all have both textual warnings and graphic visual images displaying, among other things, the damaging effects tobacco use has on the human body.
+The United States has implemented textual but not graphical warnings.

 The cigarette has evolved much since its conception; for example, the thin bands that travel transverse to the "axis of smoking" (thus forming circles along the length of the cigarette) are alternate sections of thin and thick paper to facilitate effective burning when being drawn, and retard burning when at rest.
 Synthetic particulate filters may remove some of the tar before it reaches the smoker.

 The "holy grail" for cigarette companies has been a cancer-free cigarette.
 On record, the closest historical attempt was produced by scientist James Mold.
 Under the name project TAME, he produced the XA cigarette.
 However, in 1978, his project was terminated.

 Since 1950, the average nicotine and tar content of cigarettes has steadily fallen.
 Research has shown that the fall in overall nicotine content has led to smokers inhaling larger volumes per puff.